Haunt-o/Haunt-o.github.io/nacl/kosher.md

 ### Good Practices

-As an AI can always make mistakes, there are some practices for writing context notes that I, and others, find work and may make things easier for the AI:
+As an AI can always make mistakes, there are some practices for writing context notes that I find work and may make things easier for the AI:

 1. Keep each piece of information as direct and straightforward as possible.
 - When an AI is fed too much text at once, its ability to keep track of everything at the same time starts to weaken.
-  While your memory probably won't choke up the AI, it's good to be safe instead of sorry.
+It's good to be safe instead of sorry.
   To help the AI, keep each individual note free of details or writing that is unnecessary.
-If you need to expand on an idea, use nested info markers and add additional notes expanding on the main one for a concept.
-- If it works for you, a "Caveman" strategy could work, where you just completely remove all uneeded words.
+- If it works for you, a "caveman" strategy could work, where you just completely remove all uneeded words.
   For example, here's a normal piece of NaCL:
   ```
   > Jim has green eyes and long hair.
   ```
-  Here's the "Caveman" version:
+  Here's the "caveman" version:
   ```
   > Jim green eye.
 Long hair.
   ```